kindlezhang/ssgac_task/ssgac_data_task.md

 ### check the accuracy and significance of z

 Cause we use a two-sided test, so we assume a 95% significance level and the z value should be out of -1.96 and 1.96.
+I also set a threshold for the sample size to avoid issues related to small sample sizes.

 ``` r
 filter_significant_snps <- function(data, info_threshold = 0.9, NCHROBS_threshold = 800000, N_threshold = 70000, alpha = 0.05) {